-You can find additional information about the NDC requirements and the Drug Rebate Program at www.BlueChoiceSC.com/providers/current-news.
+You can find additional information about the NDC requirements at www.BlueChoiceSC.com.
 You can also find additional NDC information, as well as an NDC to HCPCS crosswalk, on the CMS website.

 4.3.2 Timely Filing

 Generally, providers must file claims within 180 days from the date of service.
 Some policies, however, require you to file claims within 90 days.
 Since timely filing limits vary, we encourage you to file your claims as soon as possible.
 BlueChoice will deny claims it receives after the timely filing period.
 The member and BlueChoice should be held harmless for these amounts.